CERTCC/certfuzz/src/windows/README.txt

 	This specifies the commandline syntax for invoking the target application.

 runner: runtimeout:
-	This value specifies how long FOE should wait before terminating the application and moving on to the next iteration.
+	This value specifies how long BFF should wait before terminating the application and moving on to the next iteration.
     Note that this setting only applies to the "winrun" runner (32-bit Windows XP and Server 2003 systems).

 debugger: runtimeout:
-	This value specifies how long FOE should allow the target application to run when it is invoked from the debugger.
+	This value specifies how long BFF should allow the target application to run when it is invoked from the debugger.
 On platforms that use the "null" runner (64-bit Windows or Windows Vista or newer), this is the only timeout value that is used.

-FOE periodically saves state of a fuzzing campaign, so it will by default continue a cached campaign if foe.yaml has not been modified.
+BFF periodically saves state of a fuzzing campaign, so it will by default continue a cached campaign if bff.yaml has not been modified.
-To clear the FOE cached state, run: tools\clean_foe.py
+To clear the BFF cached state, run: tools\clean_BFF.py
 For additional options, run:
-tools\clean_foe.py --help
+tools\clean_BFF.py --help

 ===== Digging deeper into results =====
 =======================================

-When FOE has produced results, you may wish to perform some additional steps.
+When BFF has produced results, you may wish to perform some additional steps.

 Finding interesting crashes:
-With some target applications, FOE may produce too many uniquely-crashing test cases to investigate manually in a reasonable amount of time.
+With some target applications, BFF may produce too many uniquely-crashing test cases to investigate manually in a reasonable amount of time.
 We have provided a script called drillresults.py to pick out crashes that are most likely to be exploitable and list those cases in a ranked order (most exploitable first).